May 14, 2026

 Dental Website SEO: Schema, Meta Tags & Structured Data Guide

-The five schema types every dental site needs, common mistakes that block rich results, and a validation workflow that prevents Google penalties.
+The five schema types a dental website actually needs, the mistakes that quietly block rich results, and a validation workflow that keeps your markup earning richer listings — from 6,554 real audits.

 publish date